Flexible Event Management With Webhooks

 Concern and Event.
 Different events are available for the following.
 Click the links to see a detailed list for each.

 GraphQL query.
 You can optionally specify a payload using a GraphQL query.
+Click the Select Sample button to access common options that you can customize as needed.
 Mutations are not allowed here.
 If you don’t specify a payload, the webhook endpoint will still contain a JSON payload containing all of the parameters available to such a query.

 Click the Create button at the top of the screen to finish defining the webhook, which will begin listening immediately.